bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>Planning in AI</h3>
-Planning in AI generates a sequence of actions that an intelligent agent needs to execute to achieve specific goals or objectives.
-Some of the planning techniques in artificial intelligence includes:
+<p>Planning in AI generates a sequence of actions that an intelligent agent needs to
+execute to achieve specific goals or objectives.
+Some of the planning techniques in artificial intelligence includes:</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/artificial-intelligence/what-is-the-role-of-planning-in-artificial-intelligence/">